frejs/fre/README.md

 `useEffect` takes two parameters, the first is a effect callback and the second is an array, usually props

-When the array changes, the effect callback will run after commitWork, such as `pureComponentDidUpdate`
+if the array changed, the effect callback will execute after commitWork, such as `pureComponentDidUpdate`

-if the array is empty, it means use once, such as `componentDidMount`
+if the array is empty, it means execute once, such as `componentDidMount`

-if the second is undefined, it means use every time , such as `componentDidUpdate`
+if no array, it means execute every time , such as `componentDidUpdate`

 if useEffect returns a function, the function will execute before next commitWork, such as `componentWillUnmount`